shenblin/NOCH/checkpoints/Checkpoints_Download.md

 ##Pretrained checkpoints: <br>

-The SRS and MP to HE checkpoints can be downloaded from:
+The SRS and MP to HE checkpoints can be downloaded from: https://doi.org/10.5281/zenodo.10020760

-(Will be uploaded upon publication)